Channel I/O: History

-The first use of channel I/O was with the IBM 709 vacuum tube mainframe, whose Model 766 Data Synchronizer was the first channel controller, in 1957.
-Its transistorized successor, the IBM 7090, had two to eight 6-bit channels (the 7607) and a channel multiplexor (the 7606) which could control up to eight channels.
+The first use of channel I/O was with the IBM 709 vacuum tube mainframe in 1957, whose Model 766 Data Synchronizer was the first channel controller.
+The 709's transistorized successor, the IBM 7090, had two to eight 6-bit channels (the 7607) and a channel multiplexor (the 7606) which could control up to eight channels.
 The 7090 and 7094 could also have up to eight 8-bit channels with the 7909.

 While IBM used data channel commands on some of its computers, and allowed command chaining on, e.g., the 7090, most other vendors used channels that dealt with single records.
 However, some systems, e.g., GE-600 series, had more sophisticated I/O architectures.